communityhubHeader communityhubHeader

 Both autocannons and rotary autocannons exist in World of Tanks Modern Armor, with rotary autocannons added in November 2024.
 Click below or read on to learn more about these fast-firing weapons of destruction!

-Autocannons: October 2024 Update
+Autocannons: 2024 Update

 Although single-barrel autocannons had been added to the game at different times throughout its history, in October 2024, several tanks that mounted autocannons received an update.
 This update addressed their server-side firing mechanics, to support higher rates of fire: